 Shopify occupies the space that attracts the most people.
 It offers full eCommerce functionality while making it simple.

-The type of person that would want to use Shopify can be summed up in one sentence: They want to start an eCommerce store to make money.
+The type of person that would want to use Shopify can be summed up in one sentence: They want to learn how to start an eCommerce store to make money.

 There are three disqualifiers when it comes to people who would want to use Shopify, but they are rare.

-- Your blog came first and you need WordPress in your life.
+- ☑️ Blog came first and then WordPress.
 SEO is your bread and butter and eCommerce is a slight afterthought.

 If those don’t apply to you, then Shopify is 100% for you.
 The great thing is that they offer a free trial to check everything out.